Breast Cancer Survivorship

 Survivorship: A New Frontier

-With more than 4 million breast cancer survivors in the United States, there is a growing focus on providing care after treatment.
+With more than 4 million breast cancer survivors in the United States, there is a growing focus on providing care after breast cancer treatment.
 This number is expected to grow because of improved screening and treatment.

 Most patients treated for breast cancer will live cancer-free, but they may have increased risk for chronic medical conditions, including: